Moving train in city

 Sell further dollar strength

-While the US dollar may stay well bid in the near term, we believe its valuation may now be overstretched.
-We recommend investors use periods of strength to reduce US dollar exposure through strategies such as hedging dollar assets, switching USD cash and fixed income exposure to other currencies, and through options.
+While the US dollar may stay well bid in the near term, we believe its current valuation is stretched.
+We recommend investors use periods of further strength to reduce US dollar exposure through strategies such as hedging dollar assets, switching USD cash and fixed income exposure to other currencies, and utilizing options.

 Moving light streaks in front of New York City skyline